Rose-njeru/House-Property-Sales-Analysis/README.md

 9. Which year witnessed the lowest number of sales?

 10. Find out the postcode with the highest average price per sale.
-(Using Aggregate Functions)

 11. Are there any patterns or trends in the dates of property sales?